Updated on: 11/19/2019

-Paul Skinner was filming Seattle’s Pride Parade when his remote-controlled device struck a building and plummeted onto a spectator, knocking her unconscious.
-Mr. Skinner, the owner of an aerial media firm, has now been charged with reckless endangerment for his role in the accident.
+The Times says that Mr. Skinner, the owner of an aerial media firm, has now been charged with reckless endangerment for his role in the accident.

 Remote-controlled drones’ low cost and easy setup have made them popular toys and recreational devices in the last several years.
 Once so expensive and specialized that only government agencies and well-funded researchers could use them, drones are now so ubiquitous that budget-conscious companies like Amazon are looking into using them for deliveries.

 Drones occupy a nebulous legal area; they’re sometimes regulated like aircraft, with restrictions set by the Federal Aviation Administration on where they can fly, but some homeowners’ insurance policies would classify them as model or hobby aircraft.

 If Mr. Skinner’s victim decides to file civil charges to recover damages from the accident, she may find herself in a legal grey zone.
 If Mr. Skinner had been flying the drone solely for his own recreational use, his homeowner’s insurance might cover his victim’s injuries, depending on how they define model airplanes (many homeowners’ insurance policies will not cover injuries caused by aircraft, but may cover injuries from toys and models).

 As drones become cheaper and more ubiquitous, injuries will doubtless become more common.
 Most of the laws about drones currently on the books are intended to regulate aviation safety, not to determine who’s responsible in cases of equipment failure or negligent or malicious use.
 This means that drone injuries will be fought over in criminal or civil courts while insurance policies and the law catch up to the rapidly changing technology.